-2. RESEARCH SIGNIFICANCE (CALISMANIN ÖNEMİ)
+2. RESEARCH SIGNIFICANCE (ÇALIŞMANIN ÖNEMİ)

-In the learning process, there are many factors distracting the learners from language learning.
-One of the most important factors is the beliefs students bring with.
-Reviewed literature reflects that although many attempts to describe and classify the learner beliefs, due to many factors, beliefs are different in nature and context.
+The importance of this study is that in the learning process, there are many factors distracting the learners from language learning.
+One of the most important factors is the beliefs that students bring with them.
+To decide how to teach a language starts with knowing what the students believe about that language.
 This study will reveal whether there is a relation between students' success in language learning and their beliefs about that language.
-Besides, whether learners' beliefs change considering their sex will be another focus of this study.

-3. METHOD (YÖNTEM)
+3. THE METHODOLOGY (YÖNTEM)